Alpine-Balsam Area Plan

 - Redevelopment of city-owned land for a mix of civic services and housing

-The process to determine if Boulder County can and chooses to be co-located at Alpine-Balsam will be informed by a joint working group of two Boulder City Council members (Weaver, Yates), a county commissioner (E. Jones) and staff.
-The group will clarify process and decision-making to assess the feasibility of relocating county facilities to Alpine-Balsam, including analysis to understand if the criteria identified in Chapter 2 of the Area Plan can be met.
-The city and county will host a community engagement process to inform future changes at the Boulder County campus, should the county relocate services.
+The process to determine if Boulder County can and chooses to be co-located at Alpine-Balsam was informed by a joint working group of two Boulder City Council members, a county commissioner and staff.
+The group clarified the process and decision-making to assess the feasibility of relocating county facilities to Alpine-Balsam, including analysis to understand if the criteria identified in Chapter 2 of the Area Plan could be met.

 - View the Working Group draft charter